cirosantilli/linux-cheat/desktop/README.md

 Client:

 - typically programs with a window
-- clients give commands to the xserver and tell it to draw on screen
+- clients give commands to the X server and tell it to draw on screen
 - clients respond to input events via callback functions

 Server:

 -   creates the image

 -   sends inputs events to clients who responds to it via callbacks

 -   a server has many displays

 -   a display has many screens, one mouse and one keyboard

 -   to set the display to use use the DISPLAY var:

         env DISPLAY=localhost:0.1 firefox & #single commena